nebriv/vtolvrRandomFailures/README.md

 		 -  **Criteria**
 			 - None
 		 - **Default Failure Rate**
-			 - 1x Hour
+			 - 2x Hour
 		 - **Description**
 			 - Simulates an engine fire in one or more engines.
-Failure to recovery from the fire results in permanent failure of the engine.
+Failure to recover from the fire results in permanent failure of the engine.
 		 - **Recovery**
 			 - Shut down the affected engine.
 	- Alternator(s)